 Current Undergraduate and High School Students

-- Annie Shoemaker Summer 2018.
-Working with Anders Torstensson generating growth curve data for bacterial isolates in culture with psychrophilic diatoms, as well as some temperature characterizaton of these isolates. (annashoe AT uw.edu).
+- Annie Shoemaker Spring 2020.
+Working with Zac Cooper on the growth conditions of a Psychrobacter isolate (CB7) from the Alaskan cryopeg.
+Workied with Anders Torstensson (Summer 2018-2019) generating growth curve data for bacterial isolates in culture with psychrophilic diatoms, as well as some temperature characterizaton of these isolates. (annashoe AT uw.edu).

 Current Work/Study Students